HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_user_guide/Content/ApplicationSecurity.md

         i.  `less private_key.pem` to verify that it starts with a `-----BEGIN RSA PRIVATE KEY-----`.

         ii.  `less public_key.pem` to verify that it starts with a `-----BEGIN PUBLIC KEY——`.
 3. Send your public key and Volt MX Iris version to [ voltmxlicensing@hcl.com](mailto:voltmxlicensing@hcl.com?subject=Keys).
-This step is applicable for Android and iOS platforms.
+This step is applicable for Android, iOS platforms, and responsive Web/SPA platform.

     > **_Important:_** Public key must not be shared with anyone except Volt MX.
 4. For Android and iOS platforms, VoltMX's security team validates the details and encrypts your public key.